Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Devouring Swarm: -45% starbase influence cost from -50%, +20% hull poinst from +25%, ship build cost -20% from -25%, naval capacity -28% from -33%

 ### Boosts
- * pooled knowledge: +20% leader experience gain from 10%
  * Subsumed will: -25% empire sprawl from -20%
  * Divided attention: +15% administrative capacity from 10%
+ * Strength of Legions: +20% army health

 ## Robot Civics